 I wrote this explanation for people coming to my ordination especially for those unfamiliar with some of the complexities of the Church of England.
-Feel free to adapt and share this yourself if you are in the same position as me!
+Feel free to adapt and share this yourself if you are about to be made deacon!

 I will be made a deacon by the Bishop of Durham (by praying and the laying on of hands).
 A deacon is the first of the three historic ‘orders’ of ministry: deacon, priest and bishop.
 The word deacon comes from the Greek meaning ‘servant’.
 All priests and bishops start their life as a deacon; this is because of Jesus’ charge to his disciples to be servants to all as he washed their feet: